M-watermelon/WatermelonBlog/_posts/2022-04-2-First-Post!.md

 I encountered three main issues:
 - Missing theme file
 - Didn't enter a url and url subpath in \_config.yml
-- Put a wrote /assets/images/banners/imagefile.png instead of assets/images/banners/imagefile.png
+- Wrote /assets/images/banners/imagefile.png instead of assets/images/banners/imagefile.png

 All of these were really simple mistakes, I'm not exactly sure which file specifically I was missing for the theme I used but I managed to fix it by trying again and pushing all of the theme files to the github repository.